-While many UNIX-only CPUs such as from DEC, HP, or SUN have had 64-bit architectures for many years now, the first Intel-type CPUs capable of 64-bit addressing are coming out this year (2003).
+While UNIX systems from SGI, HP or SUN have had 64-bit architectures for many years now, they have been introduced only recently for PC systems based on Intel or AMD CPUs.

 For distributed memory machines, information needs to be exchanged between the computational nodes.
 This is typically done via messages.
-Messages are easiest implemented via some kind of message passing library, such as MPI (www-unix.mcs.anl.gov/mpi/mpich, accessed 2003) or PVM (www.epm.ornl.gov/pvm/pvm_home.html, accessed 2003).
+Messages are easiest implemented via some kind of message passing library, such as MPI (MPI www page, accessed 2005) or PVM (PVM www page, accessed 2005).
 Besides initialization and shutdown commands, the most important commands of message passing libraries are the send and receive commands.
 These commands send and receive data items, somewhat comparable to sending and receiving postal mail.